ali-ma1/Advanced-Data-Analysis-and-Time-Series-Forecasting/README.md

 ## Key Components

 **Data Preparation**
+- Combined five different datasets and sorted them based on date to ensure a cohesive and chronological dataset for analysis.
 - Detailed steps taken to clean and preprocess the data for accurate analysis and forecasting.

 **Exploratory Data Analysis (EDA)**